Metal-Snake/rom-hack-manager/README.md

 You can look for _Super Mario World_ and _Yoshi Island_ hacks.

-The tool will download the zip file from the given URL or use the specified local zip file, extract it inside a folder of the chosen name (`<game_folder>/<hack_name>`), and it will patch the first `.bps` file it finds.
+The tool will download the zip file from the given URL or use the specified local zip file, extract it inside a folder of the chosen or derived name (`<game_folder>/<hack_name>`), and it will patch the first `.bps` file it finds.